 If you’re ready to earn your GED, OCCC has classes designed to prepare you for the GED tests, and the Newport OCCC campus also serves as a GED test site.

-If you’re looking for personal enrichment courses and not seeking college credit, explore OCCC’s lineup of compelling, affordable and engaging Community Education courses, here.
-(No application is required.)
+If you’re looking for personal enrichment courses and not seeking college credit, explore OCCC’s lineup of compelling, affordable and engaging Community Education courses.

 New Student Orientations

 New student orientations and advising sessions are offered each term to welcome new students and familiarize them with academic policies and procedures, on-campus services and the registration process.
 Review the New Student Checklist if you are new to OCCC and need to know if a new student orientation is your next step.

 Although OCCC has an open admissions policy, our limited entry programs have specific entrance requirements.
 Visit each degree or certificate page to view the specific requirements for each.
 (Find them all under “Academics” in the top menu, or click here.)